 The Authority currently uses drive-test methods.
 These methods provide a snapshot of an operator's network performance on selected routes at a time of day.

-The detailed technical specifications in Annexure A.
+The detailed technical specifications for the QoS module are outlined in Annexure A.

 3.2 Traffic and Tariff Tracking